 Residency Program Overview

 The first full year of adult neurology training (PGY-2) consists of ward rotations, neuroradiology, epilepsy, and clinic.
 The ward rotations are at Loma Linda University Medical Center and Jerry L. Pettis Memorial Veterans Administration Medical Center neurology services.
 On both of these services, the resident is responsible for inpatient admissions and consults and is exposed to a wide variety of neurologic disorders.
 During this time the residents progressively develop their diagnostic skills and clinical acumen.
-During the first two months of this year, a senior neurology resident is also on service, then the PGY-2 neurology residents assume supervisory roles over interns and medical students.
+During the beginning of the year, a senior neurology resident is also on service, then the PGY-2 neurology residents assume supervisory roles over interns and medical students.

-During the last year (PGY-4), the resident serves as senior resident supervising the neurology service at either the Veterans Administration Medical Center or Loma Linda University Medical Center.
+During the last year (PGY-4), the resident serves as chief resident supervising the neurology service at either the Veterans Administration Medical Center or Loma Linda University Medical Center.
 Additional rotations are done in neuropathology, psychiatry, child neurology, subspecialty clinics, RUHS consult service, and chosen electives.

 Residents learn from a wide variety of practice and patients with our tertiary care university, VA hospital, RUHS county medical center, and FQHC multispecialty clinic for outpatient continuity clinic.
-These locations offer a broad exposure to acute and chronic neurologic issues of patients from varied backgrounds.
+These locations offer broad exposure to acute and chronic neurologic issues of patients from varied backgrounds.

 Call at LLUMC is covered by a night float system and weekend call is done in 12 hour shifts.
 Call at the Veterans hospital is covered by a home call resident.